6. Mental Health in the Van

 The only negative impact would be an initial level of stress that accompanied life in the van.
 There's always a number of responsibilities to stay on top of.
 Being in a constantly changing environment also removes a certain amount of comfort.
-It's no real problem, but it is nice to be sitting in a house again, not having to worry about the little things for a few weeks.
+It's no real problem, but it was nice to be sitting in a house again, not having to worry about the little things for a few weeks.

 Watch the video to see me ramble on about it below.